 For Food Competitions: Fillings, frostings, glazes, and meringues are not permitted to contain cream cheese, sour cream, heavy cream, or whipped cream if they are not fully cooked/baked.
 These items are allowed as ingredients in food products IF the final product is cooked/baked.
 Additionally, raw milk, raw milk products or uncooked eggs/egg whites are not permitted.
-Eggs/egg whites that have been cooked to 1600F (i.e. pasteurized or included as part of a batter and baked) are acceptable.
-No home- canned fruits, vegetables, or meats are permitted as ingredients in food products.
+Eggs/egg whites that have been cooked to 160°F (i.e. pasteurized or included as part of a batter and baked) are acceptable.
+No home- canned fruits.